 VCM.
 VCM is used to produce PVC, solvents and PVC-related products.
-We use ethylene and chlorine to produce VCM.
-We have the capacity to produce approximately 6.0 billion pounds and 1.5 billion pounds of VCM per year at our North American and European facilities, respectively.
+We use ethylene and chlorine to produce EDC, which is used in turn, to produce VCM.
+We have the capacity to produce approximately 6.1 billion pounds and 1.5 billion pounds of VCM per year at our North American and European facilities, respectively.
 The majority of our VCM is used internally in our PVC operations.
-VCM not used internally is sold to other vinyl resins producers in domestic and international markets.
+VCM and EDC not used internally are sold externally.

 Chlorine and Caustic Soda.
-We combine salt and electricity to produce chlorine and caustic soda, commonly referred to as chlor-alkali, at our Lake Charles, Plaquemine, Natrium, Calvert City, Geismar, Beauharnois, Longview, Gendorf, and Knapsack, Germany and Kaohsiung facilities.
-We are the third-largest chlor-alkali producer in the world.
+We combine salt and electricity to produce chlorine and caustic soda, commonly referred to as chlor-alkali, at our Lake Charles, Plaquemine, Natrium, Calvert City, Geismar, Beauharnois, Longview (WA), Gendorf, Knapsack and Kaohsiung facilities.
+We are the second-largest chloralkali producer in the world.
 We use our chlorine production in our VCM and chlorinated derivative products plants.
 We currently have the capacity to supply all of our chlorine requirements internally.
 Any remaining chlorine is sold into the merchant chlorine market.
 Our caustic soda is sold to external customers who use it for, among other things, the production of pulp and paper, organic and inorganic chemicals and alumina.

 Chlorinated Derivative Products.
-Our chlorinated derivative products include ethyl chloride, perchloroethylene, tri-ethane® solvents, VersaTRANS® solvents, calcium hypochlorite, hydrochloric acid ("HCL") and pelletized caustic soda ("PELS").
-We have the capacity to produce approximately 2.3 billion pounds of chlorinated derivative products per year, primarily at our Lake Charles, Natrium, Beauharnois and Longview facilities.
+Our chlorinated derivative products include ethyl chloride, perchloroethylene, trichloroethylene, tri-ethane® solvents, VersaTRANS® solvents, calcium hypochlorite, hydrochloric acid ("HCL") and pelletized caustic soda ("PELS").
+We have the capacity to produce approximately 2.3 billion pounds of chlorinated derivative products per year, primarily at our Lake Charles, Natrium, Beauharnois and Longview (WA) facilities.
 The majority of our chlorinated derivative products are sold to external customers who use these products for, among other things, refrigerants, water treatment applications, chemicals and pharmaceutical production, food processing, steel pickling, solvent and cleaning chemicals and natural gas and oil production.